Order of the Eastern Star: Officers

 Traditionally, a woman who is elected Associate Conductress will be elected to Conductress the following year, then the next year Associate Matron, and the next year Worthy Matron.
 A man elected Associate Patron will usually be elected Worthy Patron the following year.
 Usually, the woman who is elected to become Associate Matron will let it be known who she wishes to be her Associate Patron, so the next year they will both go to the East together as Worthy Matron and Worthy Patron.
 There is no male counterpart to the Conductress and Associate Conductress.
 Only women are allowed to be Matrons, Conductresses, and the Star Points (Adah, Ruth, etc.) and only men can be Patrons.

 Once a member has served a term as Worthy Matron or Worthy Patron, they may use the post-nominal letters, PM or PP respectively.

 Headquarters

 The International Temple in Washington, D.C.

 The General Grand Chapter headquarters, the International Temple, is located in the Dupont Circle neighborhood of Washington, D.C., in the Perry Belmont Mansion.
 The mansion was built in 1909 for the purpose of entertaining the guests of Perry Belmont.
 They included Britain's Prince of Wales in 1919.
 General Grand Chapter purchased the building in 1935.
-The secretary of General Grand Chapter lives there while serving his or her term of office.
+The secretary of the General Grand Chapter lives there while serving his or her term of office.
 The mansion features works of art from around the world, most of which were given as gifts from various international Eastern Star chapters.